About New School

 The school outlines its specific knowledge content and academic curriculum, guided by the following five essential elements:

-- The knowledge content is organised under the transdisciplinary themes.
+- The knowledge content is organised under transdisciplinary themes.
 Each school decides which specific topics to study under each theme.

 - The learning skills aim to help students become independent, well-functioning, self-motivated learners.